Steady state diagram of interacting fermionic atoms coupled to dissipative cavities: Results

 In this section, we discuss the case of half filling ($n\!=\!1$) for the atoms in the Hubbard model.
 At this commensurate filling, the Hubbard model is well known to exhibit additionally a Mott-insulating phase.
 Thus, we can expect a different behavior upon the coupling to the cavity for this filling.

-In the absence of the pump the Fermi Hubbard system at half filling can be in a liquid or a Mott-insulating phase depending on the interaction strength.
-Switching on the pump, a finite density imbalance can only be achieved with an increased density of double occupancies in the classical limit on the low potential sites (see Sec.~\ref{sec:ionic_hubbard} for details).
+In the absence of the pump beam realizing the coupling to the cavity, the Fermi Hubbard system at half filling can be in a liquid or a Mott-insulating phase depending on the interaction strength.
+Switching on the coupling, a finite density imbalance can only be achieved with an increased density of double occupancies in the semiclassical limit on the low potential sites (see Sec.~\ref{sec:ionic_hubbard} for details).
 We expect that across the self-ordering transition an initial Mott-insulating state is destroyed and the character of the fermionic state changes to a state with finite density imbalance in the steady state.
 Taking fluctuations in the coupling perturbatively into account we still find a bistability, i.e.~a region of pumping strengths for which two or more steady states with a distinct finite photon number exist.
 However, the nature of this bistability at half filling is fundamentally different from the bistability we introduced in Sec.~\ref{sec:fluctuation_induced_bistability}.
-Here the nature of the ground state of the effective model, changes its character due to a closing of the gap to the lowest excitations from a Mott-insulator to a charge density wave.
-Therefore, the bistability is also present at the $T\!=\!0$ MF level.
-Such bistabilities are typically associated with a dissipative first-order transition \cite{LarsonLewenstein2008, Minganti_Ciuti_2018}.
+In the case of half filling the nature of the ground state of the effective model, changes its character due to a closing of the gap to the lowest excitations from a Mott-insulator to a charge density wave.
+Such bistabilities are typically associated with a dissipative first-order transition \cite{LarsonLewenstein2008, LarsonLewenstein2008b, Minganti_Ciuti_2018}, therefore, they also present at the $T\!=\!0$ MF level.
+However, to our knowledge this is the first time the bistability occurring at the self-organization transition of the half-filled Fermi-Hubbard model coupled to the cavity has been described.
+Furthermore, we show that by varying the cavity parameters, the detuning $\delta$ and the dissipation strength $\varGamma$, we obtain important deviations between the self-consistent thermal state determined by the fluctuations and the $T\!=\!0$ MF approach.